If you’re getting into your fitness, or are looking to conveniently boost your protein intake, then you’ve probably heard about protein shakes.

 While a calorie deficit is the most important part of losing weight (burning more calories than you eat), making your diet higher in protein can help to preserve your muscle mass and target fat loss.

 Rather than roasting a whole chicken, or soaking your lentils overnight, how about simply adding powder to water and shaking it up?
+It’s easy to use at home, at work, or on the go.

-Protein powder is a great source of protein that’s also low in fats and carbs (unlike some other food sources) that you can knock back straight after your workout.
+Protein powder is a pure source of protein that’s also low in fats and carbs (unlike some other food sources) that you can knock back straight after your workout.
 It’s never been so easy to boost your nutrients.

 Types of protein